cbeauhilton/talks/topics/mds-lower-risk/slides.md

 # Questions

+- How common is MDS?
+- What do people present with?
 - How do we risk-stratify MDS?
 - What are the relative incidences of the risk strata?
 - When do we intervene in lower-risk disease?